RSANDERS2/rsanders2.github.io/README.md

 - DIV labels were replaced with specific HTML5 semantics
 - Alt attributes were added to IMG elements for accessibilty
-- CSS class labels were combined to reduce redundancy
+- CSS class labels were combined/renamed to reduce redundancy

 The Horiseon website can be view at the following url: https://rsanders2.github.io/rsanders2.github.io-horiseon/